fabianbaumert/habitly/dev_guide.md

 ---

-## ✅ 6.
+## DONE ✅ 6.
 Habit Creation and Management

 ```
 Create a UI screen for users to add a new habit with: